A bedtime story you shouldn't tell your kids.

 As he grew into a broken man, he was consumed with the thought that if he could just fix his face, people would love him.
 He sought a darker magic, and mastered powers unknown to anyone else.
 This darker magic corrupted him.

 Eventually, he found a spell to fix his horrible, ugly face.
 And fix it he did.
 But the process was gruesome, and violent.
-It required the death of another soul, and so it was that murder came to the realm.
+It required the death of another soul and the theft of that life and it's body, and so it was that murder came to the realm.

 Though the people no longer saw Ružan as ugly on the outside, they could feel his ugliness within.
 And still they shunned him.
 Furious, Ružan cursed the people, and so came to the realm poverty, and disease.